FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 <img src="https://pbs.twimg.com/media/Cen7qkHWIAAdKsB.jpg" height="400">

 In this lab, we want you to practice wizarding an interactive device as discussed in class.
-We will focus on audio as the main modality for interaction but there is no reason these general techniques can't extend to video, haptics or other interactive mechanisms.
-In fact, you are welcome to add those to your project if they enhance your design.
+We will focus on **audio** as the main modality for interaction but there is no reason these general techniques can't extend to **video**, **haptics** or other interactive mechanisms.
+In fact, you are welcome to add those to your project if they enhance your design!

 ## Text to Speech and Speech to Text

-In the home directory of your Pi there is a folder called `text2speech` containing some shell scripts.
+In the home directory of your Pi there is a folder called `text2speech` containing some shell scripts. `cd` to the folder and list out all the files by:

 ```
 pi@ixe00:~/text2speech $ ls
 Download        festival_demo.sh  GoogleTTS_demo.sh  pico2text_demo.sh
 espeak_demo.sh  flite_demo.sh     lookdave.wav
 ```

 you can run these examples by typing `./espeakdeom.sh`.
 Take some time to look at each script and see how it works.
 You can see a script by typing `cat filename`

 ```
 pi@ixe00:~/text2speech $ cat festival_demo.sh
 #from: https://elinux.org/RPi_Text_to_Speech_(Speech_Synthesis)#Festival_Text_to_Speech

 echo "Just what do you think you're doing, Dave?" | festival --tts
 ```

 You can also play audio files directly with `aplay filename`.

-After looking through this folder do the same for the `speech2text` folder.
+After looking through this folder, do the same for the `speech2text` folder.
 In particular, look at `test_words.py` and make sure you understand how the vocab is defined.
 Then try `./vosk_demo_mic.sh`

 ## Serving Pages

 In Lab 1 we served a webpage with flask.
-In this lab you may find it useful to serve a webpage for the controller on a remote device.
+In this lab, you may find it useful to serve a webpage for the controller on a remote device.
 Here is a simple example of a webserver.

 ```
 pi@ixe00:~/$ python server.py